By: Charles W. Boatright

 Professional Putting Statistics

-If you want to improve your homegrown golf game and lower your handicap, look at the putting statistics for a professional golfer below.
+If you want to improve your homegrown golf swing and game and lower your handicap, look at the putting statistics for a professional golfer below.
 These are the percentages of putts made based on the distance from the hole by professional golfers.
 What this shows and underlines for the golfer is how important the approach shot is in the golf game:

 - 99% are made within 3 feet